-Native Landscaping in San Marcos, TX
+Native Plant Garden Planning in San Marcos, Texas

 San Marcos sits at the edge of the Edwards Plateau with the San Marcos River running through town.
 Edwards Plateau natives thrive in San Marcos limestone soils.
 Neighboring Kyle offers a Native Landscaping Pilot; check the full rebates list for programs that may cover your area.